ProFormA/taskxml/gradinghints/whitepaper-grades.md

 </tns:grading-hints>
 ```

-A grading-hints section obtains scores from tests.
-Every test in a ProFormA task is expected to generate a score.
-If a test doesn't generate a score, it will at least generate some output like *passed* or *failed*.
-Such a binary output can be mapped automatically to values 1 or 0 respectively by graders that support the grading-hints schema.

 The above simple example calculates the sum of all test-generated scores.
-From this a grader, a middle ware, or a user-connected front end like a learning management system (LMS) could produce a scoring result for students like the following:
+From this a grader could produce a scoring result for students like the following:

 > Your grade result is composed of several test results:
 >